Tracksale/developer-handbook/README.md

 We **MUST NOT** use synchronous chat(Whatsapp, Telegram, Workplace) for important information or discussion, email or github isses are better for these use cases.

-Before changing something non-trivial in any project you **SHOULD** discuss the change with the project owner
+Before changing something non-trivial in any project you **SHOULD** discuss the change with the code owner

 ### Programming Languages
 We **SHOULD** keep our project stacks as homogenous as possible but sometimes we have problems that **MAY** be solved using other languages and tools.